Sonata-Princeton/SONATA-DEV/sonata/tutorial/introduction.md

 the load on the stream processor at the cost of additional delays of possibly multiple time windows to identify the traffic that satisfies the queries.

-Please refer to the paper for more details.
+For more details, please reach out to [Arpit Gupta](arpitg@cs.princeton.edu) to get a copy of the Sonata paper.